North Carolina Criminal Court Records

 What Records are Automatically Sealed by North Carolina Statute?

 The state of North Carolina does not automatically seal any public records, however some of these records are protected and as such, the state judicial branch is statutorily required not to produce them to members of the public who don’t have adequate authorization.
 Some of these records include:

 - Court records involving abortions on/by unemancipated minors

 - Criminal records checks for the Judicial Department

 - NCAOC records of expunctions, where the charge(s) was dismissed or the accused was found not guilty

 - Reports to the court on the capacity of the defendant to proceed

 - Social Security Numbers and Identifying Information.

-Identifying Information here refer to passport numbers, checking or savings account numbers, drivers’ license numbers (an exception is made for law enforcement records), taxpayer-identification numbers, credit or debit card numbers, fingerprints and biometric data.
+Identifying Information here refers to passport numbers, checking or savings account numbers, drivers’ license numbers (an exception is made for law enforcement records), taxpayer-identification numbers, credit or debit card numbers, fingerprints and biometric data.

 Are Trial Transcripts Open to the Public?